tatango/slate/source/index.html.md

 }
 ```

-This endpoint configures an opt-in type to single.
+This endpoint configures an opt-in type to double.

 ### HTTP Request